 The trucking industry is heavily regulated by the Federal Motor Carrier Safety Administration (FMCSA), which requires motor carriers to maintain documents in the following seven major areas for a specified length of time:

 - Financial responsibility and insurance

 - Accident information

 - Business records

 All these records should be reviewed in each case.
-Two areas – hours of service and vehicle maintenance – are time-sensitive.
-Motor carriers are only required to maintain copies of the driver’s logs for six months.
-Motor carriers are required to maintain copies of the driver’s daily vehicle inspection reports for only 90 days.
+Two areas — hours of service and vehicle maintenance — are time-sensitive.
+Motor carriers are only required to maintain copies of the driver’s logs for six months and copies of the driver’s daily vehicle inspection reports for only 90 days.
 An experienced lawyer can ensure you meet deadlines to build a strong case for compensation.